#1 Home Improvement Retailer

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
 Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the fertilizer, seeds, and soil you need in the aisles of your Phoenix, OR Garden Center, online, or on our mobile app.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your Phoenix, OR Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores